andrea003/estimating_pi_using_monte_carlo_simulation/README.md

 `circle area` = pi * radius^2.
 `pi` = A / radius^2.

-Note here that radius^2 is also the area of the square.
+Note here that radius^2 is also the area of the quadrant.
 We will simulate points to fall within this square, some of which will fall within the area of the quarter circle/under the curve.
 Since we will only look at the first quadrant in this case, we will use:

 `Q` = 1/4 * circle area.
-`pi` = 4 * Q / r^2
+`pi` = 4 * Q / radius^2, where radius^2 is estimated by the total number of simulated data points.

 ## Finding the curve
 To decide if the simulated points fall within the area under the curve, we apply the equation of the circle: